Last update Oct. 12, 2022

 Psychostimulant precursor to amphetamine that is metabolized in the body to amphetamine (Cody 2002 and 2001) used as an anti-obesity medication.
-It can cause insomnia, anorexia, nervousness, and cardiomyopathy (Montastruc 2010, Cornaert 1986).
 Oral administration once a day.

 Since the last update we have not found any published data on its excretion in breast milk.

-The paucity of published pharmacokinetic data does not allow prediction of its excretion in human milk, but its metabolite amphetamine is excreted in human milk.
+The paucity of published pharmacokinetic data does not allow prediction of its excretion in human milk, but its metabolite amphetamine is excreted in human milk (Cody 2001), with a T1/2 that would make it necessary to stop breastfeeding for about 100 hours after administration.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.